 Funds provided by organizations outside the University of Utah must arrive at least one month prior to the tuition due date.
 Funds arriving after that date will be processed as quickly as possible, but students are responsible to pay all tuition and fee charges, including late fees, if processing does not occur in time.
 Classes will not be held to facilitate late arrival of funds.
 (In case scholarship funds do not arrive in time to pay tuition and fees, students may want to apply for a short-term loan at the Income Accounting Office.)

-When a donor issues a check co-payable to a student and the University of Utah, the student must come to the University Scholarship Office to endorse the check before a credit can be applied to the student’s tuition bill.
+When a donor issues a check co-payable to a student and the University of Utah, the student must come to the University Office of Scholarshps and Financial Aid to endorse the check before a credit can be applied to the student’s tuition bill.
 This may cause unnecessary delays.
 To process scholarships in a timely manner, donors should make checks payable to the University of Utah, in the student’s behalf.

 Scholarship Checks Sent Directly to the Student

 Scholarship checks made out to the University of Utah but mailed to the student must be delivered or forwarded, with a cover letter, to the University Office of Scholarships and Financial Aid at the University of Utah.